How to Effectively Use the 'hg pull' Command (with examples)

 Example output:

-pulling from default
+pulling from https://unrelated.com/repo

 searching for changes

-Use case 5: Specify a specific revision changeset to pull up to
+Use Case 5: Specify a specific revision changeset to pull up to

 Code: